ts-azure-services/drift-primer/README.md

 # mlops-csa-playbook
-- A repo to educate on the MLOps process, with a case study in practice.
+- A repo to educate on the MLOps process in Azure Machine Learning, completed with a case study for illustration.
-- Meant to support iterative CSA education on this topic.
+- Meant to support continuing CSA education on the MLOps process.

-Feedback from meeting:
-- The real litmus test for whether this is impactful is if this is useful to a customer and drives MLOps conversations.
-After completing this, we want to take this to customers like Trimble, Workday, etc. and see if this is consumable and addresses questions around the AML platform.
-- A lot of existing documentation and collateral can quickly become overwhelming because you start clicking on all the links.
-For this book, minimize the potential to "click away" and keep the narrative moving forward.
+- Intended to support and share with customers to support MLOps practices.
+- Setup as a Jupyter book, minimizing cross-referenced links to keep the design simple and consummable.
-- We are picking 'predicting churn' as a generalized problem across enterprises to illustrate MLOps concepts in AML.
-This should not be construed to be our recommendation for how to predict churn since these capabilities exist in various products.
-We are merely using this dataset and storyline to highlight capabilities of the platform, in the context of MLOps.
+- Leverages 'customer churn' as the general theme to illustrate the MLOps process in AML.
+This is not intended to the best practice recommendation for how to predict customer churn using Microsoft/Azure products & services.